Inji/Ginger Curry (Inji Theeyal/ Ginger Curry with Roasted Coconut Ground Paste)

 April 12, 2018

 Inji/Ginger Curry (Inji Theeyal/ Ginger Curry with Roasted Coconut Ground Paste) is a flavorsome dish from Kerala with the combination of spicy, sweet, sour and salty taste.
 It has an important role in Kerala Onam/Vishu Sadya menu.
 Inji/Ginger has many medicinal values; especially it aids digestion.
 So Malayalees/Keralites choose inji curry as a spicy side dish (thodu curry) for sumptuous Sadya meal (Sadya is a variety of vegetarian dishes traditionally served on a banana leaf in Kerala, India.) for smooth digestion.
 We can cook inji/ginger curry with coconut and without coconut.
 Here I am sharing with you Kerala ginger curry recipe with roasted coconut ground paste.
 In Kerala it is also known as Inji/Ginger Theeyal.
 It goes well with hot boiled rice as well as hot porridge.
 Hope you all like this Kerala traditional Ginger/Curry recipe with my step by step cooking pictures.
+Also hope you enjoy my youtube video about Singapore Onam vegetable shopping and Inji Theeyal recipe.

 Ingredients For Roast Coconut